 Don’t overlook the importance of filling out the CalPERS Power of Attorney form and making sure it is on file with CalPERS.
 Please address any questions about the CalPERS Power of Attorney form to a knowledgeable CalPERS representative.

-If you have questions about any of the above information, attend a CSEA Pre-Retirement Seminar or you may also call CSEA Member Benefits Coordinator Nadine Franklin at (800) 632-2128 ext.
-1205 or Debb Jachens ext.
-1309.
-They work closely with the CalPERS staff to ensure that classified employees are informed about their
+If you have questions about any of the above information, attend a CSEA Pre-Retirement Seminar or call CSEA Member Benefits Coordinator Debb Jachens at 408-433-1309.
+Debb works closely with CalPERS to ensure that classified employees are informed about their retirement benefits.